 5 Not using Contact Forms

-‘Contact us’ is one of the most vital pages that every great website must have and use of contact forms to optimize your ‘contact us’ page can be great.
+‘Contact us’ is one of the most vital pages that every great website must have and use contact forms to optimize your ‘contact us’ page can be great.
 Instead of presenting your email ID or contact number on the page, make use of contact form to make it easier for visitors to reach you whenever needed.

 6. Ignoring SEO

-Investing in appropriate search engine optimization techniques and strategies is essential to make your site appear in top search engine result pages.
-From finding out well performing and easy to rank keywords to building backlinks for your website, al is known as SEO and can assist you to rank your web pages with target keywords.
+Investing in appropriate search engine optimization techniques and strategies are essential to make your site appear in top search engine result pages.
+From finding out well-performing and easy to rank keywords to building backlinks for your website, al is known as SEO and can assist you to rank your web pages with target keywords.
 Countless SEO report templates in excel are also accessible on the web that can be used by website owners and webmasters to keep track of their SEO efforts and endeavors.
 WordPress users also use SEO plugins like Yoast SEO to boost their search engine optimization efforts.

 7. Not using a Cache Plugin

 The use of a cache plugin is one of the key requirements to make a WordPress website load faster and properly in browsers.
 The major function of a cache plugin is to prepare and maintain copies of all pages of the website or blog so they can load up quickly to provide users with an optimum experience.

 Backing up your WordPress website on a regular basis can be the first and foremost step to keep your website data and contents in safe hands in case of any unforeseen incident.
 Ignoring website backup can be one of the worst mistakes to avoid when using WordPress as CMS.
 A lot of free and paid website backup plugins can be found in the plugin library of WordPress to keep your data safe.